 This document published in November 25 must be studied carefully and dispationately.
 It is important to understand the thinking and approach of Donald Trump.

-His own "new" strategy consists of two main chapters: (1) make peace through deal-making and economic growth, and (2) restore full national sovereignty.
-The first one most likely is an illusion: self-enrichment ( the dominance of economc values) never proved to be peace-full.
-The restoration of full national sovereignty in the case of the U.S. means American imperialism: power without principle (e.g. the revival of the Monroe doctrine)'.
+Trump's own "new" strategy consists of two main chapters: (1)to make peace through deal-making and economic growth, and (2) to restore full national sovereignty.
+The first one most likely is an illusion: self-enrichment ( the dominance of economc values) never proved to be a peace-maker.
+The restoration of full national sovereignty in the case of the U.S. means American imperialism:that is power without principle (e.g. the revival of the Monroe doctrine)'.

-"Promoting European Greatness" clearly is part of his new strategy.
-What the Document writes on Europe's deeper problems should not be rejected or ridiculed, at least on one crucial item: the European Union failed to become a true federation capable of being united in foreign policy and defence; the European Defence Community was rejected as early as in 1954, in the name of the national security policy of the French Republic.
-Ever since, European Unification got stuck in the regulatory suffocation of the so-called internal market.
-Hence EU's inability to truly deal with the problems of aggresion and war, despite its achievement as a peace-maker among the member-states.
+"Promoting European Greatness" is part of his new strategy.
+What the Document writes on Europe's deeper problems points at least to one crucial item: the European Union failed to become a true federation capable of being united in foreign policy and defence; the European Defence Community was rejected as early as in 1954, in the name of the national security policy of the French Republic.
+Ever since, European Unification got stuck in economics and the regulatory suffocation of the so-called internal market.
+There is no true European Union to deal with the problems of aggresion and war, despite its achievement as a peace-maker among the member-states.